 The one question which keeps cropping up is “How do I make it?”
-As though becoming a professional TV and film composer can be distilled down into one simple action.
+But becoming a professional TV and film composer or music producer cannot be distilled down into one simple action.

 I think this expectation extends beyond music to anyone who wants to become a professional creative.
 You are essentially treading the line between art and commerce and it can be difficult to find.

-In 2011 I quit my handsomely paid marketing consultancy job to become a TV and film composer.
-Luckily, years later I am still writing and producing music professionally.
-I say ‘luckily,’ but there has been an incredible amount of hard work on my part too.
+In 2011 I quit my handsomely paid marketing consultancy job to become a full time TV and film composer.
+Years later I am grateful to be earning a good living from producing music professionally.
+But there has been an incredible amount of hard work inbetween

 If you plant a seed, you don’t come back the following day and expect to see a tree.
 It takes years of nurturing and growth in the right conditions.
-The same can be said if you want to become a TV and film composer and get your songs in a movie.
+The same can be said if you want to become a TV and film composer or music producer.

 Success is the culmination of years of hard work and dedication.
 So make sure you that you enjoy the journey.

 The tendency is to become focused on “making it”.
 This will probably never actually happen because as someone who is passionate and driven, every time you reach your goal, you’ve already set a new one.